-Alcoholism is the term most people use to talk about an Alcohol Use Disorder (AUD).
-AUD is described as when someone develops a pattern of using alcohol which includes issues controlling your drinking, being obsessive with thoughts of alcohol, or even continuing to use alcohol when it causes problems in your life.
+Alcoholism is the term most people use to discuss an Alcohol Use Disorder (AUD).
+AUD is described as when someone develops a pattern of using alcohol which includes issues controlling their drinking, being obsessive with thoughts of alcohol, or even continuing to use alcohol when it causes problems in their life.
 While AUD can be mild, moderate, or severe, any stage could cause life-altering effects.

 Signs of an Alcohol Problem

 There are many signs of people with AUD.
 They may vary from person to person, but some of the most common are: